ChrisPenner/rasa/docs/Building-An-Extension.md

   onInit helloWorld
 ```

-If we've done this right, then it when we rebuild the editor should compile and
+If we've done this right, then when we rebuild the editor should compile and
 start up!
 Okay, so how can we see whether it worked?
 If you're using the Vim key-bindings then you can quit using `Ctrl-C`
 and check your directory to see if you've got any new files!